 - Displays passion and optimism for the work, provides vision and inspiration to peers, and exemplifies RRFB core values.

 - Bachelor’s degree and three to four years of related experience; or a combination of education and experience

-- Three (3) years’ experience in a high-level administrative function.
+- Three (3) years experience in a fundraising or marketing/sales function.

 - Demonstrated ability to manage donor or customer relationships.